aws-samples/automated-goerli-development-environment/README.md

 **2. AWS Account**

-To complete the setup, you will need to have access to an AWS Account with a IAM User with appropriate Accessor IAM Role with an Administrator Access policy.
+To complete the setup, you will need to have access to an AWS account with an IAM user with appropriate accessor IAM role with an administrator access policy.

 **Configure Your Credentials**